-- the balance sheet as at 30 September 2021; - the statements of comprehensive income, changes in equity and cash flows for the year then ended; and - notes, including a summary of significant accounting policies and other explanatory information.
+- the balance sheet as at 30 September 2023; - the statements of comprehensive income, changes in equity and cash flows for the year then ended; and - notes, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements of ANZ New Zealand (Int'I) Limited (the "Company") on pages 1 to 8:
+In our opinion, the financial statements of ANZ New Zealand (Int'I) Limited (the 'company') on pages 1 to 8 present fairly, in all material respects:

-- present fairly in all material respects the Company's financial position as at 30 September 2021 and its financial performance and cash flows for the year ended on that date; and - ii. comply with New Zealand Equivalents to International Financial Reporting Standards and International Financial Reporting Standards.
+the company's financial position as at 30 September 2023 and its financial performance and cash flows for the year ended on that date;

+in accordance with New Zealand Equivalents to International Financial Reporting Standards issued by the New Zealand Accounting Standards Board and International Financial Reporting Standards issued by the International Accounting Standards Board.

-We conducted our audit in accordance with International Standards on Auditing (New Zealand) ("ISAs (NZ)").
+We conducted our audit in accordance with International Standards on Auditing (New Zealand) ('ISAs (NZ)').
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-We are independent of the Company in accordance with Professional and Ethical Standard 1 International Code of Ethics for Assurance Practitioners (Including International Independence Standards) (New Zealand) issued by the New Zealand Auditing and Assurance Standards Board and the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards) (the "IESBA Code"), and we have fulfilled our other ethical responsibilities in accordance with these requirements and the IESBA Code.
+We are independent of the company in accordance with Professional and Ethical Standard 1 International Code of Ethics for Assurance Practitioners (Including International Independence Standards) (New Zealand) issued by the New Zealand Auditing and Assurance Standards Board and the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards) (IESBA Code'), and we have fulfilled our other ethical responsibilities in accordance with these requirements and the IESBA Code.

-Our responsibilities under ISAs (NZ) are further described in the auditor's responsibilities for the audit of the financial statements section of our report.
+Our responsibilities under ISAs (NZ) are further described in the Auditor's responsibilities for the audit of the financial statements section of our report.

-Our firm has also provided audit-related services to the Company in relation to prospectus reviews and assurance services.
-These matters have not impaired our independence as auditor of the Company.
-The firm has no other relationship with, or interests in, the Company.
+Our firm has also provided other services to the company in relation to prospectus reviews and assurance services.
+These matters have not impaired our independence as auditor of the company.
+The firm has no other relationship with, or interest in, the company.